Gaius-Augustus/BRAKER/README.md

     BRAKER copies the AUGUSTUS_CONFIG_PATH folder to a writable location.
 In older versions of Augustus, that file was indeed not existing.
 If the local writable copy of a folder already exists, BRAKER will not re-copy it.
 Simply delete the old folder.
 (It is often `~/.augustus`, so you can simply do `rm -rf ~/.augustus`; the folder might be residing in $PWD if your home directory was not writable).

+-   *I sit behind a firewall, compleasm cannot download the BUSCO files, what can I do?* See Issue https://github.com/Gaius-Augustus/BRAKER/issues/785#issuecomment-2079787188

 Citing BRAKER and software called by BRAKER
 =============================================